-There are countless courtroom dramas on TV and Netflix, like the recent adaptation of the O.J.
-Simpson case.
+There are countless courtroom dramas on TV and Netflix.
 These programs often focus on criminal trials for dramatic purposes, which creates an exciting story, but doesn’t give an accurate depiction of the process before trial.
 In real life, there are multiple hearings before a trial ever begins, each with a different purpose.
 Salt Lake City DUI lawyer Darwin Overson explains the initial stages of the criminal court process in Utah, with a special focus on the stages at which the defendant is notified of the charges and enters a plea.

 When in Utah’s Court Process is a Defendant Notified of the Charges Against Them?

 Movies and TV shows are meant to entertain, so they’re allowed to stretch the truth and bend reality.
 However, if you’re looking for factual information, Hollywood isn’t a great source to turn to.
 Films often make it seem as though criminal charges are all about trials, but in reality, there’s much more to the court process.
 A case never goes straight from arrest to trial, because there are some important questions, procedures, and preparations that need to be dealt with first.